wethegit/component-library/packages/wethegit-components/README.md

 # @wethegit/components

-Set of primitive components for React.
+Set of primitive components built with React.
 Minimally styled.
 Accessible.
 The goal of these component is to provide a solid base for your own components.

 ### Getting started